We made it! We crossed Australia by car and here is the post about our road trip from Sydney to Perth driving our Nissan Patrol.

 Road Conditions on the way from Sydney to Perth.

 The road is sealed all the way, however, in some smaller part you can find holes or worn out roads.
 Here is why it is essential to travel with relatively new and very safe tires.
-When you travel for thousands of kilometers, your tires are getting worn out even more.
+When you travel for thousands of kilometres, your tires are getting worn out even more.
 Guess what do you see on the roadside all the time?
 Right, plenty of tires and of course, kangaroo bodies that got hit by vehicles.

 Beware of Wild Life.
 Do not Travel in the Dark.